 How good is your child's attendance?

 All pupils are expected to attend regularly to be able to access and achieve their full potential at school.
-It is accepted that some of our pupils have medical conditions which may impact on their attendance; it is important that school understand how we can support children with medical needs and ask that you discuss your child's individual needs with Mrs Cador or our SENDco Mrs Cahrlesworth.
+It is accepted that some of our pupils have medical conditions which may impact on their attendance; it is important that school understand how we can support children with medical needs and ask that you discuss your child's individual needs with Mrs Cador or our SENDco Mrs Charlesworth.

 90% attendance might sound good, but...